Brussels Griffon Dogs

 Brussels Griffon puppy lying down

-Health Concerns of Brussels Griffon Dogs
+Health of Brussels Griffon Dogs

 Some of these issues are fairly common conditions with most dogs as they age.

-The Brussels Griffon also has very exposed eye surfaces, making it vulnerable to irritations from airborne substances or scratches from protruding branches and plant foliage while out on walks.
+The Brussels Griffon has very exposed eye surfaces, making it vulnerable to irritations from airborne substances or scratches from protruding branches and plant foliage while out on walks.

 Lacerations to the eyes can be very damaging and should be treated promptly.

-Characteristics Of Brussels Griffon Dogs
+Characteristics Of Brussels Griffon

 Very lively and affectionate.
 A good little companion that is cheerful, confident, really likes attention and is somewhat self-important.